Deepak-369/Falcon-5.0/HTML/class-2/notes.md

  - Make a MCQ question format.
  - Add your friend list in Un-order list
  - Make a table of data (name,age,city,gender,college)
+ ## semantid Tags :
+ - Semantic tag is clearly describe a human and machine readable way.
+- It is used to define different parts of an HTML document.
+- It is used for SEO purpose.